 The standards by which schools define their goodness are derived from internal and external sources, from past and present realities, and from projected future goals.
 One is struck by how much more control private schools have over definitions and standards of goodness than their public school counterparts.
-In St. Paul's, for example, there is a sustained continuity of values and standards that is relatively detached from the memorial changes in the wider society; it is a continuity that is internally defined.
-Surrounded by acces of magnificent woods and lakes and secluded in the hills of New Hampshire, it feels faraway from the barsh realities faced by most public secondary schools.
+In St. Paul's, for example, there is a sustained continuity of values and standards that is relatively detached from the mercunal changes in the wider society; it is a continuity that is internally defined.
+Surrounded by acres of magnificent woods and lakes and secluded in the hills of New Hampshire, it feels faraway from the harsh realities faced by most public secondary schools.
 The focus is inward and backward.
-Movement towards the luture is guided by strong and deeply noted historical precedents, ingrained habits, and practiced traditions.
-The precedents are fiercely defended by alumni who want the school to remain as they remember it, old and dedicated faculty who proudly carry the mantle of traditionalism, and the rector who sees the subtle interactions of historical certainty and adventurous approaches to the future lt is not that St. Paul's merely resists change and blindly defends traditionalism, but that it views history as a solid bedrock, an anchor in a shifting and turbulent sea.
+Movement towards the future is guided by strong and deeply rooted historical precedents, ingrained habits, and practiced traditions.
+The precedents are fiercely defended by alumni who want the school to remain as they remember it, old and dedicated faculty who proudly carry the mantle of traditionalism, and the rector who sees the subtle interactions of historical certainty and adventurous approaches to the future.
+It is not that St. Paul's merely resists change and blindly defends traditionalism, but that it views history as a solid bedrock, an anchor in a shifting and turbulent sea.

 In addition, St. Paul's faces changes with a clear consciousness and great control over the choices it creates.
 The changes are deliberate, calculated, and balanced against the enduring habits.
 Ten years ago, for example, St. Paul's became coeducational, a major change in the population and self-perception of the institution.
 Certainly, there are ample examples of lingering sexism.
 Women faculty are few and experience the subtle discrimination of tokenism.
-But one is more impressed with the thorough integration of boys and girls, the multiple leadership roles gids play in the life of the school, and the easy, comfortable relationships that seem to develop between the sexes.
-Although the decision to become coeducational represented a critical and potentially discuptive change in school culture, the planning was carefully executed, the choice was selfimposed, and the negotiations were internally controlled.
+But one is more impressed with the thorough integration of boys and girls, the multiple leadership roles girls play in the life of the school, and the easy, comfortable relationships that liberate attempts to define boundaries between inside and out.
+Bob Mastruzzi recognizes the need to be knowledgeable about the social, economic, and cultural patterns of the surrounding community; the need to have a heightened visibility in the neighborhood; and the need to be a keen observer of and participant in the political networks of the borough, city, and state.
+His role as "community leader" is designed to assure Kennedy's survival in a skeptical, sometimes hostile, community.
+Without his devoted community work, Mastruzzi fears the school would face politically debilitating negativism from neighborhood forces.
+But Maslruzzi does not merely reach out and embrace the community, he also inticulates the strong contrasts between neighborhood values and priorities and those that guide the school.
+It is not that he capitulates to community pressure.
+Rather, he sees his role as interpreter and negotiator of the dissonant strains that emerge in the school-community interface.
+Sometimes he must engage in calculated, but bitense, battles where the differences flare into heated conflicts.
+He was ready and willing to fight when he believed the Marblehead residents in the nearby working-class neighborhood did not adhere to the negotiated settlement both parlies had reached.